 The aim of the Finnish-Norwegian Foundation is to promote relations and cultural exchange between Finland and Norway and to increase the countries’ mutual awareness and knowledge.

 The Board of the Foundation consists of six members (three from each country), with personal deputies for each of them.
 The Finnish members of the Board are appointed by the Finnish Ministry of Education and Culture.
-The Foundation’s Finnish delegates for the term 2018–2020 are Communications Manager Eero Hokkanen as Chairman, and Ambassador Pekka Huhtaniemi and Director Susanna Pettersson as members.
+The Foundation’s Finnish delegates for the term 2021-2023 are Senior Specialist Eero Hokkanen as Chairman, and President Teemu Kokko and Director Tove Ekman as members.

-The Foundation’s Norwegian delegation consists of CEO Christian Bjelland as Chairman and Secretary-general Espen Stedje and CEO Trude Gomnæs Ugelstad as members.
+The Foundation’s Norwegian delegation (2017-2020) consisted of CEO Christian Bjelland as Chairman and Secretary-general Espen Stedje and CEO Trude Gomnæs Ugelstad as members.
 The Foundation also steers the Finnish-Norwegian Cultural Institute in Oslo.
 The Foundation appoints the Institute’s Board and supports its activities by granting funds for the Institute’s projects.

 For what purpose can I apply for a grant?